 Hunger Needs a Voice® (HNAV), a humanitarian outreach of ORM, began in 2007.
 As Jordan Roberts assisted her father, Richard, on his crusade that year in Niger, she saw firsthand the effects that poverty and hunger were having on Niger’s children.
 The 285,000 nutritious meals that ORM handed out during the crusade weren’t nearly enough to meet everyone’s needs, but it was a start.
 And so was born the vision for feeding the hungry during crusade trips and in times of crisis.
 Since its inception, HNAV has given millions of meals to those in need in Kenya, Niger, Haiti, El Salvador, Guatemala, Honduras, and Nicaragua.

 In 2010, the Richard Roberts School of the Spirit® offered its debut course.
-This school offers continuing education classes in live settings, as well as by Internet and DVD, for Christian believers who wish to grow in understanding of God’s Word, learn practical ways to live and move in the power of the Holy Spirit, and equip themselves to share God’s Word and power with the people in their communities.
+This school offers ministry-oriented continuing education classes by Internet and DVD for Christian believers who wish to grow in their understanding of God’s Word, learn practical ways to live and move in the power of the Holy Spirit, and equip themselves to share God’s Word and power with the people in their communities.
 Many people have reported healings, answers to prayers, and increasing success in sharing Jesus with others as a result of what they have learned in class.
 In 2013, after reaching into more than 40 nations with its online classes, the school expanded to become known as the Richard Roberts School of Miracles and continues to offer new courses on a regular basis.

 Oral’s wife, Evelyn, went home to be with the Lord in 2005.
 Oral followed her to heaven in 2009.
 Today, the ministry continues under the leadership of Oral’s son and daughter-in-law, Richard and Lindsay, fulfilling its goal to reach as many people as possible with the foundational message that Jesus Christ is alive and that He desires to save, heal, deliver, and provide for everyone who calls upon His name in faith.